 A commodity that exists digitally, as opposed to in “meatspace.”

-There is a huge range of things that might be termed a digital commodity.
-These include things like computing power and storage.
+There is a wide range of things that might be termed digital commodities These include things like computing power and storage.
 Increasingly, however, the term digital commodity is primarily taken to mean digital currencies.